Written for X-Press Magazine

 Without straying too much from the original version of the songs, Shiflett’s voice blends well with the guitar tones and together the band sounds tight, producing a much fuller and fresher sound of the late 1950’s era whilst still incorporating Shiflett’s famous punk rock drive.

-A Women Like You, the only original track is sharply written and draws inspiration from the musical styles throughout the record, complimenting the overall sound and leaving you intrigued.
-Faron Young’s vintage Live Fast Love Hard Die Young really shows of the vibrant guitar work by Shiflett and Luke Tierney only adding to the upbeat and funky vibe.
+A Women Like You, the only original track is sharply written and draws inspiration from the musical styles throughout the record, complementing the overall sound and leaving you intrigued.
+Faron Young’s vintage Live Fast Love Hard Die Young really shows off the vibrant guitar work by Shiflett and Luke Tierney only adding to the upbeat and funky vibe.
 Bursting with flavour, these raw recordings will most certainly wear your boots down.